simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 USE_READER_THREAD defined.
 The relevant simulators which have network support are all of the VAX simulators and the PDP11 simulator.

-Additionally, simulators which contain devices which use the asynchronous APIs in sim_disk.c and sim_tape.c can also achieve greater performance by leveraging pthreads to perform blocking I/O in separate threads.
+Additionally, simulators which contain devices that use the asynchronous APIs in sim_disk.c and sim_tape.c can also achieve greater performance by leveraging pthreads to perform blocking I/O in separate threads.
 Currently the simulators which have such devices are all of the VAX simulators and